 Artist Biography About the woman/the storyteller behind the art.

-My name is Tina, I am an artist, an explorer, a thinker, a collector, a storyteller, but most of all - I am simply just ...me!
+My name is Tina, I am an artist, an explorer, a thinker, a collector, a storyteller, perhaps a little lost...but mostly - I am me.

 Wilsons Promontory National Park (Called "Yirik" "Warnoon" and "Wamoon" by the traditional owners - the Gunaikurnai, Bunurong and Boon Wurrung people) is a large peninsula of beautiful rugged granite ranges, sheltered coves and bays.
 It is the southernmost part of the Australian mainland.
 It has been my 'go to' place whenever I needed to re-set, find balance, when I needed to feel closeness with my mum, and when I needed to reconnect with myself.
 This place, the ocean, the rivers, the dunes, hold memories for me, it feels like home, it is a place I know so well, and it is a place that knows me.